-Summary Implications of climate change on Kinnevik
+Summary implications of climate change on Kinnevik

-In our assessment of the potential implications of climate change on Kinnevik’s business, strategy and financial planning in accordance with the TCFD framework, we have identified near-, mid- and long-term risks and opportunities across our four sectors.
-We believe transition risks related to market and reputation, i.e. changes in customer behaviour and preferences, are the most material climate-related risks.
-Increasing awareness about climate change will impact customer preferences, leading to increased demand for products and services with a low climate impact.
+Increasing awareness about climate change will continue to impact customer preferences, leading to increased demand for products and services with a low climate impact.
 The risk of not being able to meet these demands by making the transition to a low-carbon economy may have a significant impact on our companies’ competitiveness.
-Read more about Kinnevik’s climate-related risks and opportunities in the TCFD report for 2020.
+This is relevant for all our companies, perhaps with the exception of our healthcare businesses in the short-term as their customers primarily prioritise other aspects when choosing a care provider.